 2. Place a sign with your name on the outside of your cube so you can easily be found among the many cubicles on the office floor.
 Colleagues, visitors and good Chi energy (the energetic force that powers everything in the universe) will appreciate the welcome you provide with this simple action.

 3. Streamline your workday by decluttering your surroundings.
 Keep only the things you need and use every day on top of your desk.

 4. Add a note of your personality with meaningful art.
 What kinds of images lift your spirits every time you look at them?
-You may want to consider images of Water, which in business Feng Shui Water represents cash flow, with goldfish representing prosperity.
+You may want to consider images of Water.
+In business Feng Shui, Water represents cash flow, with goldfish representing prosperity.
 (This is why aquariums are so popular in the offices of corporate executives.)

-5. Minimize interruptions with a “Do Not Disturb” sign that you can put up when the need arises.
+5. Minimize interruptions with a “Do Not Disturb” sign when the need arises.
 One of the hardest things about working in a cube is the constant possibility of disruption; good Feng Shui helps you concentrate and get your work done with a minimum of disturbance.
-(A light-hearted way to do this?
+(A lighthearted way to do this?
 Use a hotel doorknob sign.)